 The richness and sheer beauty of the land led Colonel Charles Lewis to settle here more than two centuries ago.
-In 1750 he built a small stockade to protect the southern pass of Shenandoah Mountain from Indian raids.
-Col. Lewis went on to die a hero’s death fighting the Shawnee, allies of the British, in the 1774 Battle of Point Pleasant, now widely regarded as the first conflict of the American Revolution.
-His vast 3,200 acre mountain farm, once known as “Fort Lewis Plantation”, has remained relatively unchanged over its 200 year history.
+Commisioned by George Washington, in 1750 Col. Lewis built a small stockade (Fort Lewis) to protect the southern pass of Shenandoah Mountain from Native American raids.
+Col. Lewis later died fighting in the 1774 Battle of Point Pleasant, now widely regarded as the first conflict of the American Revolution.
+His vast mountain farm has remained relatively unchanged over its 200 year history.

 Click any of the photos below for an enlarged slideshow.